Fergus Bell

-Fergus Bell (born 25 January 1991) is a former English footballer who played as a midfielder for Jerez Industrial, Mechelen, Heist, Monza, Mansfield Town, Yeovil Town and Torquay United.
+Fergus Bell (born 25 January 1991) is an English former footballer who played as a midfielder for Jerez Industrial, Mechelen, Heist, Monza, Mansfield Town, Yeovil Town and Torquay United.
 Bell currently operates as a property developer.

 Career

 Early career

 Bell played youth football with Sunderland and Hibernian.
 He was a member of the Hibernian youth side that won the under-19 league and Scottish Youth Cup double in the 2008–09 season, scoring five goals during the cup run.
 He was also a member of Hibs' East of Scotland Shield winning side in 2008–09.
 Bell was one of six players in the side who were given new contracts by Hibs following their success.
 However, Bell left Hibernian in 2010 without making a senior appearance for the club.

 Jerez Industrial

 In September 2010, Bell joined the Glenn Hoddle Academy in Spain, which aimed to offer a route back to professional football for players released by their clubs.
 Six days later, the academy took over Spanish club Jerez Industrial in the fourth-tier Tercera División, giving Bell the opportunity to play senior football.
 He went on to make 26 league appearances, scoring 5 goals, but could not prevent relegation after the club received a points deduction.
 By the end of the season the academy had cut ties with Jerez Industrial and relocated to the UK.
 After leaving Spain, Bell had a trial spell with Blackburn Rovers, but was not offered a contract.